We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 But these awesome features aren’t included out-of-the-box.
 Instead, you need to add some bots to your server.
 In fact, you only need two bots and we’ll show you how to install them.

-I originally planned this out as a list highlighting the best D&D Discord bots for any server running games through the popular chat client, but I ultimately realized that you only really need two to run a properly: RPG Schedule for keeping track of games and Avrae for everything else.
+I originally planned this out as a list highlighting the best D&D Discord bots for any server running games through the popular chat client, but I ultimately realized that you only really need two to run a proper game:

 If you’re running a server and you don’t have both of these bots installed, you’re going to miss out on some of the awesome power of Discord as a remote D&D tool.